 METS STATEMENT ON THE PASSING OF PEDRO FELICIANO

-by: New York Mets — MLB: Official New York Mets Blog 21m

-“The Mets are so saddened to hear of the loss to their family today.
-Pedro Feliciano will be remembered as a beloved member of the Mets…
+METS STATEMENT ON THE PASSING OF PEDRO FELICIANO “The Mets are so saddened to hear of the loss to their family today.
+Pedro Feliciano will be remembered as a beloved member of the Mets organizatio…

 More Recent New York Mets Articles